Azure/iotedge-lorawan-starterkit/README.md

 - **Setup a LoRaWAN Gateway**: We provide an easy to use Azure ARM template and deployment guidance to get you quickly started with the LoRaWAN starter kit.
-Use the [Quick Start](https://azure.github.io/iotedge-lorawan-starterkit/dev/quickstart/) to setup a LoRaWAN Gateway and connect to LoRA end nodes.
+Use the [Quick Start][quickstart] to setup a LoRaWAN Gateway and connect to LoRA end nodes.
 - **Upgrade an existing installation**:
-Refer to the [upgrade guide](https://azure.github.io/iotedge-lorawan-starterkit/dev/user-guide/upgrade/) for instructions and tips for a clean upgrade.
+Refer to the [upgrade guide][upgradeguide] for instructions and tips for a clean upgrade.
-- **Develop and debug the LoRaWAN starter kit**: If you are a developer and want to contribute or customize the LoRaWAN starter kit, refer to our [Developer Guidance](https://azure.github.io/iotedge-lorawan-starterkit/dev/user-guide/devguide/) for more details on how to build, test and deploy the kit in your dev environment.
+- **Develop and debug the LoRaWAN starter kit**: If you are a developer and want to contribute or customize the LoRaWAN starter kit, refer to our [Developer Guidance][devguide] for more details on how to build, test and deploy the kit in your dev environment.
 We also support a

 - **Enable a gateway or device to be compatible with the starter kit**: We have